microsoft/p-graph/README.md

 $ npm install p-graph
 ```

+`p-graph` does not have a strict Node version requirement, but the syntax used is currently intended to remain compatible with Node 12+.

 ## Usage

 The p-graph library takes in a map of of nodes and a list of dependencies.
 The keys in the map are unique string identifiers for each node in the graph.
 The value of the map is the definition of the task, including the function that should be executed by that task in it's run argument.
 The dependencies list is an array of tuples, each tuple contains the two values that must correspond to ids in the node map.
 The run function corresponding to the first item in the tuple must complete before the second item in the tuple can begin.